This is a substantial reworking of a previous draft chapter for the Oxford Handbook of Philosophy and Psychiatry.

 The kind of topographic knowledge which an experienced surgeon possesses of the regions on which he operates is therefore ineffable knowledge.
 [Polanyi 1962: 89]

 The claim here is that three-dimensional spatial knowledge is ineffable, or tacit, because it cannot be captured in a representation.
 Polanyi goes on to argue that even if all human bodies were identical and even if there were a map comprising cross sections based on ‘a thousand thin slices’ of the body, that in itself would not articulate the knowledge of a trained surgeon.
 Someone knowing merely the former ‘would know a set of data which fully determine the spatial arrangement of the organs in the body; yet he would not know that spatial arrangement itself’ .
 An additional act of interpretation or imagination is needed.
 But because that act cannot itself be encoded in a representation, according to Polanyi, it remains tacit.

 This argument is a little surprising.
 Polanyi concedes that the set of cross sectional representations, presumably alongside some further information about their inter-relations such as their order and distance apart, ‘fully determine[s] the spatial arrangement of the organs’ and yet denies that this amounts to an articulation of the three-dimensional understanding.

 Without the further information about the relations between the set of maps, the maps alone would not be an articulation of the skilled surgeon’s knowledge.
-But then neither would they fully determine the arrangement of bodily organs.
-With that addition, however, why would this not count as an articulation of their knowledge and thus imply that it could be explicit knowledge?
+But then neither would they fully represent the arrangement of bodily organs.
+With the addition of that further information, however, why would this not count as an articulation of the surgeon’s knowledge?
+If so it would be explicit, rather than merely tacit, knowledge?